Developer Guide

 add property

 Expected: No property is added.
-An error messageInvalid command format!
+An error messageInvalid command format!is shown in the result display. -

 Other incorrect add property commands to try:

-add property n/Bishan
+add property n/Bishan,add property t/Condo

 Expected: No property is added.
-An error messageInvalid command format!
+An error messageInvalid command format!is shown in the result display.

 -